mj0nez/monitoring-stack/README.md

 For a single node deployment the referenced configuration should be suitable.
 But aggregating multiple applications, nodes and systems a deployment like [loki/getting-started](https://github.com/grafana/loki/tree/main/examples/getting-started) or [loki/production](https://github.com/grafana/loki/tree/main/production) should be considered.

 To integrate a _production_ suitable storage solution MinIO was integrated in this setup.
-Therefore, Loki's config was adjusted after this [guide](https://blog.min.io/how-to-grafana-loki-minio/).
+Therefore, Loki's config was adjusted after this [guide](https://blog.min.io/how-to-grafana-loki-minio/) and this [template](https://github.com/grafana/loki/blob/main/examples/getting-started/loki-config.yaml).

 ### Changing the logging driver for a container